 50% rubbish, to be clear.
 That’s because we’re trialling some new Washing Up Liquid bottle caps that are half made from post-consumer recycled polypropylene plastic (with the other half made from virgin polypropylene).

-It’s all part of changing the way we think about plastic waste – a subject that’s very dear to our hearts.
+It’s all part of changing the way we think about plastic waste – a subject very dear to our hearts.

-Back in October 2018, we’re trialed the new 50% recycled polypropylene plastic caps on 200,000 new bottles of Lemon and Aloe Washing Up Liquid in the UK, Belgium and the Netherlands.
-Good news, it worked a dream, so we capped off the trial by rolling out the 50% recycled polypropylene plastic caps across our Washing Up Liquids.
+Back in 2018 we trialled 50% recycled polypropylene plastic caps on 200,000 new bottles of Washing Up Liquid in the UK, Belgium and the Netherlands.
+It worked like a dream, so we capped off the trial by rolling out the 50% recycled polypropylene plastic caps across our entire range of Washing Up Liquids.

-We’re hoping to kickstart more demand for recycled polypropylene – the strong, flexible plastic that’s used on most bottle caps.
+We’re hoping to kickstart demand for recycled polypropylene.
 The thing is, most polypropylene isn’t recycled, despite the fact it’s technically possible.
-There just aren’t that many folks out there who are doing it because there’s no demand for it – yet.
-But it’s something we’ve been wanting to look at for a while.
-Because we believe plastic waste can be valuable.
+There just aren’t that many folks out there doing it.
+We believe plastic waste can be valuable.
 So once we’d finished launching our 100% recycled plastic (PCR) Washing Up Liquid bottle, we rolled up our sleeves.

 First, we sniffed around for the best source of recycled polypropylene plastic we could find.